 In the early 2000s, the Soulier-Daladier family returned to Paris and met Altman, who was, by happy coincidence, looking to pass the studio on to another artist.
 When he approached the design of the family’s new home, Nicolas wanted to maintain the framework of the building while renovating it from the inside.
 “We could not change anything without reinforcing it; we were lucky to be able to even install this metal structure,” Nicolas says of the staircase.
 After a tour of the garden and Cécile’s atelier, we ascended the stairs for a tour of the rest of the home.

-Above: A dark green metal gate at the front of the driveway on rue Cels.
-To see Nicolas and Cécile's garden, see our post on Gardenista: In the Garden and Atelier with Cécile Daladier.
+Above: A dark green metal gate at the front of the driveway on Rue Cels.
+For a look at Nicolas and Cécile’s garden, see our post on Gardenista: In the Garden and Atelier with Cécile Daladier.

 Above L: Concrete floors and an iron structure in a super-washed-out blue.
 Above R: A garland of colored felt flags hangs over the stairs.

 Above: On the second floor, above the atelier, is the spacious living room.
 During the renovation, Nicolas changed the height of the ceiling to give the room more space and light.
 In the corner, a Noguchi lamp—Cécile’s prized possession.
 “Everything I do is inspired by Noguchi,” she explains.

 Above: Hidden storage: A closet niche is hidden behind built-in bookshelves.

 Above: A collection of glassware from industrial Weimar Bauhaus artist Wilhem Wagenfeld.

 Above: The living room table began as a Capteur, a garden sculpture designed by the couple’s collaborative project, Assaï.
 After topping with glass, it’s now a coffee table.
 “It’s a little like our house, it’s been transformed,” Nicolas says.